qcif/data-curator/.github/ISSUE_TEMPLATE.md

 ### Your Environment
 > Include as many relevant details about the environment you experienced the bug in - this will help us fix the bug quicker.
-* Operating System and version (e.g. macOS Seirra 10.12.5, Windows 7):
+* Operating System and version (e.g. macOS Sierra 10.12.5, Windows 7):

 @Stephen-Gates @mattRedBox